Rootless-Ghost/security-awareness-training/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in the Security Awareness Training Platform, please report it responsibly:
+If you discover a security vulnerability in Security-Awareness-Training, please report it responsibly:

 **DO NOT** open a public GitHub issue for security vulnerabilities.

-Instead, please report security issues via:
+**How to report:**
 - **GitHub Security Advisories**: Use the "Report a vulnerability" button in the Security tab
-- **Email**: [your email]

 **What to include in your report:**
 - Description of the vulnerability